 Each player may stack up to two infantry units (including light troops) or two artillery units or three cavalry units in a hexagon.

-It is possible in these stacks to replace a single unit with one artillery unit or two light troops units without exceeding three units.
+It is possible in these stacks to replace a single unit with an artillery unit.
+Moreover, it is possible to add any number of light troops units without exceeding a total of three stacked units in the same hexagon.